-[Interview] EU asylum chief: the 'future' arrived in 2015
+[Interview] EU asylum chief: The 'future' arrived in 2015

 Mandatory relocation

-With offices in Bulgaria, Cyprus, Greece and Italy, the agency seeks "to bring convergence" on application decisions.
+With offices in Cyprus, Greece and Italy, the agency seeks "to bring convergence" on application decisions.

 It will also operate the future mandatory relocation of asylum seekers.
 "We will be operating a key distribution mechanism in terms of solidarity in Europe," he said.